dave-08/KukaWeldParser/README.md

 **Input the Required Paths:**

--Input Path: Enter the folder path that contains the AdaAxis-generated program in the "Input Path" section.
+-Source Directory: Enter the folder path that contains the AdaAxis-generated program in the "Source Directory" section.

--Output Path: Enter the folder path where the output files should be written in the "Output Path" section.
+-Target Directory: Enter the folder path where the output files should be written in the "Target Directory" section.

 **Enter the JOB Number:**